Ifeoma Ajunwa

-Ifeoma Yvonne Ajunwa (born 26 October 1980) is a Nigerian-American writer, AI Ethics legal scholar, sociologist, and Asa Griggs Candler Professor of Law at Emory Law School where she is also Associate Dean and Founding Director of the A.I. and Future of Work Program.
+Ifeoma Yvonne Ajunwa (born 26 October 1980) is a Nigerian-American writer, AI Ethics legal scholar, sociologist, and Asa Griggs Candler Professor of Law at Emory University School of Law where she is also Associate Dean and Founding Director of the A.I. and Future of Work Program.
 She was a Resident Fellow at Yale Law School's Information Society Project (ISP) and she has been a Faculty Associate at the Berkman Klein Center at Harvard Law School since 2017.
 From 2021–2022, she was a Fulbright Scholar to Nigeria where she studied the role of law for tech start-ups.
 She was previously an assistant professor of labor and employment law at Cornell University from 2017–2020, earning tenure there in 2020.
 She is an Elected Member of the American Law Institute and an Elected Life Fellow for the American Bar Foundation.
 She is the author of The Quantified Worker, published by Cambridge University Press in 2023.